postsharp/Metalama.Documentation/conceptual/Aspects/simple-aspects/overriding-methods.md

 ### Implementing a specific template

+The default template works great most of the time even on async methods and iterators, but it has a few limitations:

+* You cannot use `await` or `yield` in the default template.
+* When you call `meta.Proceed()` in the default template, it causes the complete evaluation of the async method or iterator.

-When the default template is not sufficient to implement your aspect, you can implement different variants of the `OverrideMethod`.
+To overcome these limitations, you can implement different variants of the `OverrideMethod`.
 For each variant, instead of calling <xref:Caravela.Framework.Aspects.meta.Proceed?text=meta.Proceed>, you will call a variant of this method that has a relevant return type.

 | Template Method                 | Proceed Method                            | Description |
 |---|---|--|